jsauve/HGMF2017/README.md

 ## Setup

 ### App
+1. Install Visual Studio 2017 + the optional Xamarin tools during installation OR install Visual Studio for Mac.
-1. Rename the `SettingsTemplate.cs` file (not included to the solution) to `Settings.cs`.
+2. Rename the `SettingsTemplate.cs` file (not included to the solution) to `Settings.cs`.
-2. Replace all the values in `Settings.cs` with your various API keys.
+3. Replace all the values in `Settings.cs` with your various API keys.

 ### Backend
 1. Deploy the files from the `Backend` folder to an Azure Functions instance.